640 WGST - Talk Radio | Atlanta

 Latest news from noon till 2pm weekdays on Talk Radio 640WGST with Rusty Humphries

-Del Walmsley Radio Show Monday - Friday 5-6pm
+Listen to the Del Walmsley Radio Show every Monday thru Friday from 5pm to 6pm on Talk Radio 640 WGST.

-Get The Latest On The Obama/Trump Transition
+Get The Latest From The Trump Administration!

-The Dave Ramsey Show on Talk Radio 640WGST weekday afternoons from 2pm till 5pm
+Dave Ramsey and Anthony ONeal are coming to the First Baptist Church of Woodstock on April 18!
+Click here for your chance to win tickets!

 previous